 Water after becoming established: Deep water once a month.
 The soil must dry out

 Soil: Well drained, low in organic content, pH 6.1-8.3 (slightly acidic to somewhat

-Mulch: Spread mulch 1-2" deep under the plant to reduce moisture loss in summer.
+Mulch: Spread a thick layer of organic mulch under the plant to reduce moisture loss

 Planting: Dwarf cultivars will grow in containers.

 Prune: In the first two years, prune to determine the overall plant structure.